Messina: a city that’s more than just the ‘Gate of Sicily’

-Last updated: under construction |
+Last updated: May 2025 |

 Tucked away on the northeastern tip of Sicily, Messina is the island's third-largest city.
 To be honest, the place never ranked high on my list of must-see destinations in Sicily.
 Like many travelers, I saw it as a transit point — somewhere to pass through while crossing the Strait of Messina or heading to other parts of the island.
 But when I finally took the time to stop and explore, I realized that I had missed quite a few interesting sights on my previous trips to Sicily.